OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-29.md

 ## 2 Chronicles 29:30

-Moreover, King Hezekiah and the officials ordered the Levites to sing praises to the Lord with the words of David and Asaph the seer.
+Moreover, King Hezekiah and the officials instructed the Levites to sing praises to the Lord with the words of David and Asaph the seer.
 So they sang praises with joy, and bowed down and worshiped.

 ---